 As a result of this missing information, people often go into puppy ownership without a clear idea of the true cost of owning a puppy in the first year and throughout its life.
 The financial outlay is significant and goes way beyond feeding and vet bills…the investment in time is even more significant.

-There are many popular books on raising a puppy which are heavy in colour pictures and are happy to provide you with a lot of general information, but are incredibly light in providing any detailed information.
+There are many popular books on raising a puppy which is heavy in colour pictures and is happy to provide you with a lot of general information but is incredibly light in providing any detailed information.